eyecuelab/labnotebook/README.md

 Type your post below the Front Matter block.
 Follow the Markdown [syntax guide](https://help.github.com/articles/markdown-basics/).

-### Publish a post to the web
+## Publish a post to the web

-Use git to clone the `eyecuelab/labnotebook` repository and switch to the `gh-pages` branch:
+Use Git to clone the `eyecuelab/labnotebook` repository and switch to the `gh-pages` branch:

 ```